squid-cloud-samples/starter/README.md

 ## Exploring Your Squid Application

 With both servers running, visit [http://localhost:5173/](http://localhost:5173/) in your web browser.
 You're now ready to experiment with the count button and explore the functionalities of your Squid Cloud application.

+### Resetting The Counter

+The Squid application in this project also introduces a webhook that can be used to reset the counter.
+The webhook full URL from your local environment should be displayed in the output of the `squid start` command (used to start the local Backend Server).
+Simply accessing that URL will reset the counter.